NashTech-Labs/blogs-analyzer/README.md

 ## Analyze Blog Quality:

-POST /api/gemini//v1/review
+POST /api/gemini/v1/review

 Endpoint to analyze the quality of a blog post using Vertex AI.
 Requires a JSON payload with blog content.

-# Run the application:
+## Running the application:

 bash
 Copy code